bradh352/ansible-role-service-freeipa/README.md

 This has only been tested on RedHat derivatives (specifically Rocky Linux 10).

+A few things to note:
+ - Will create a `service_accounts` group
+ - Will create a `svc_admin` account that is in the admins and `service_accounts` groups, but will NOT be in the `ipa_users` group.
+No password will be created but a keytab for this authentication will be stored on each FreeIPA server node.
+ - Will create an enrollment user with the provided name and password.
+This user will be added to `service_accounts`, but will NOT be in the `ipa_users` group.
+ - For security reasons system logins shouldn't allow members to log into systems that are not part of the `ipa_users` group, for instance, service accounts as listed above.

 ## Variables used by this role

 * `service_freeipa_admin_pass`: Password for the admin user.
 * `service_freeipa_dm_pass`: Password for the Directory Manager.
 * `service_freeipa_realm`: Realm name to set.
 Typically the upper case version of the domain.
+* `service_freeipa_enroll_user`: Username for enrollment user.
+Recommended to use something like `svc_enroll`.
+* `service_freeipa_enroll_pass`: Password to assign to the enrollment user.
+  Will be used to enroll any systems into the IPA Realm.

 ### Variables for syncing from a remote IDP
 * `service_freeipa_idp_proxy`: If a proxy is necessary to connect to the IdP to